Sophon Docs

 Features

-Talk to Sophon and listen back — speech-to-text input, multi-provider text-to-speech output, and voice session management.
+Talk to Sophon and listen back — real-time server-side speech-to-text, multi-provider text-to-speech output, and voice session management.

 How it's wired